JasonBeardSanger/trepogeno/README.md

 4. make
 5. cp bin/mccortex31 ../src/mykrobe/cortex

-## Genotreponema
+## Trepogeno.py
-This is the main script, call it with python -m nextstrain.genotreponema and provide the relevent arguments
+This is the main script, once installed system wide like above you can call it anywhere with `trepogeno --agrument 1`

 ## create_typing_scheme
-This subdirectory contains scripts that with a vcf and reference could be used to streamline the process of creating a typing scheme for later probe creation and lineage calling.
+This subdirectory contains scripts relating to creating a typing scheme through use of Rpinecone, a vcf, and a reference.
+These scripts are deprectated and not used in normal execution of the tool.

-## Example command to create probes and lineage files
+## Create probes lineage files
+To create a probe and lineage file, which is requried for lineage calling, you need a typing scheme and genomic reference.
+For more information of creating a typing scheme refer to the typing scheme rule book in the trepogeno directory.

 trepogeno /\
 --json_directory files/json_outputs /\